trackmatic/trackmatic-documentation/_includes/gatekeeper.md

 ## (Checkpoint) Configuration

-Checkpoint configurations can be configured for combinations of `Facility /MovementType / VisitType` which includes Fields to be captured/scanned.
+Checkpoint configurations can be configured for combinations of `Facility / MovementType / VisitType / VisitSubType` which includes Fields to be captured/scanned.

 ### Checkpoint Fields